Tejus6309/QuizMaster/README.md

 3. Same difficulty + any category
 4. Any remaining questions

-Questions and options are shuffled to provide variation between attempts.

 ## Data Storage

 Quiz attempts are stored in the browser's **Local Storage**, including score, accuracy, answer statistics, question count, time taken, date, and personal-best status.
 Since there is no backend database, this history is limited to the browser/device where the application is used.

-## Limitations

-* Questions are maintained within the project rather than through an admin/backend system.
-* Attempt history is stored locally.
-* No authentication or cloud synchronization is implemented.
-* The application is primarily intended as an academic frontend project.

 ## Future Scope
 * User Profile & Authentication